Skip to content

 3. Mission Highlights: While the orbiter component of Chandrayaan 2 continues to successfully orbit the Moon and collect data, the lander and rover, Vikram and Pragyan, experienced difficulties during their descent and were unable to complete their missions.
 Despite this setback, the orbiter continues to provide valuable lunar data.

-You may like this Problems in cinema
+You may like this History of Indian Cinema

 Chandrayaan-3